girishhardia/Jweluxe/README.md

 - Stripe for payments (Stripe API keys required).
 - Local MySQL server (or managed MySQL like AWS RDS / PlanetScale for deployments).

-**Notes about versions:** The README does not include package.json versions.
-I recommend opening `frontend/package.json` and `backend/package.json` in the repo to pin exact versions.
-If you want, I can fetch those files and list exact versions next.

 ---